Home

 addition to one piece wheels (not counting the center caps) wheels

-also come as two piece (attached by rivets), fake two pieces (rivets
+also come as two piece (attached by rivets), "fake" two

 True